 Michelle (Basic) Hendry SCA is an award winning artist in acrylic.
 She has been elected by her peers to become a member of the Society of Canadian Artists.
 Michelle has lived most of her life in Ontario, but is currently living in Oklahoma.

 Michelle holds an Honours Degree in History from the University of Toronto and a Diploma with Distinction in Graphic Design from Georgian College and she has instructed at Georgian College in Design.
-Michelle was an entrepreneur in the field of graphic design for over a decade before turning to fine art full time.
+Michelle was an entrepreneur in the field of graphic design for over a decade before turning to fine art.
 Michelle studied under Scott Owles and taken workshops with David Beaucage Johnson, Pat Fairhead and, most recently, Bert Seabourn.
 Michelle has work in private collections in Canada, the U.S. and the UK.

 Painting and the Book

 Michelle started blogging about art in 2007.
 It, eventually, became a forum for the stories behind the paintings in the “Echoes” series.
 The collection of art and writing became a book.

 Please subscribe to the blog and the newsletter to keep up with news on the book release and new paintings!